ministiy/Habit-Based-Lego-Robot/README.md

 ## Folders

-    server: folder containing files to be able to run the server on the computer side
+    server: folder containing files to be able to run the server on the computer side.
-    client: folder containing files to be able to run the robot and connect to the server
+    client: folder containing files to be able to run the robot and connect to the server.
     res: folder containing images for documentation.
     jupyter: folder containing jupyter notebooks for data visualization.